LEAGUE OF WOMEN VOTERS OF HILTON HEAD ISLAND-BLUFFTON AREA

 - Circulating nominating petitions, distributing campaign materials and displaying bumper stickers endorsing a political party or candidate for partisan political office on the board member's car

-In addtion, eligibility for the Presidency, Vice Presidency, and the position of Voter Service Chair precludes:
+In addtion, eligibility for the Presidency, Vice Presidency, and the positions of Voter Service and State Issues/Advocacy Chairs precludes:

 - Working on a candidate’s campaign for nonpartisan or partisan political office